2013-2015: THE TIME OF NAIVITY

 The products are scientifically based, which means that we have based their development on the very latest scientific findings.

 1:0.8 Ratio.
-We have introduced the 1:0.8 maltodextrin:fructose ratio across our entire product range - a ratio that has been scientifically proven to be optimal from both performance and intestinal comfort points of view.
+We have introduced the 1:0.8 maltodextrin to fructose ratio across our entire product range - a ratio that has been scientifically proven to be optimal for both performance and intestinal comfort.

 Human sweat based isotonic.
-Then we have chosen the electrolyte composition of the drinks to match what the body actually loses during exercise.
+We have chosen the electrolyte composition of the drinks to match what the body actually loses during exercise.
 We call this isotonicity based on human sweat.

-Energy units.
-We also introduced Energy Units, that make the nutrition planning for training and racing as simple and straightforward as possible.
+Nrgy units.
+We also introduced Nrgy Units to make the nutrition planning for training and racing as simple and straightforward as possible.

 Whole body carbohydrate storage.
-With the recovery drink, we were not just concerned with muscle glycogen, but we stepped back and looked at the carbohydrate storage in the whole body carbohydrate storage - liver and muscle.
+With the recovery drink, we were not just concerned with muscle glycogen, but we stepped back and looked at the carbohydrate storage in the whole body - both the liver and the muscle.

 Only the ingredients that make an impact.
-And last but not least, we chose formulations that do not contain artificial sweeteners, colourings or anything else that does not belong in the products.
+And last but not least, we chose formulations that do not contain artificial sweeteners, colorings, or anything that does not belong in the products.